Collection inventory

 The Bulletins series contains individual and multi-volume bound bulletins that describe courses and policies relating to the College.

-The Office files series contains general information files, meeting minutes from the Executive Committee, faculty, and Board of Graduate Studies, financial award information, and information on foundations the College worked with.
+The Office files series contains general information files, meeting minutes from the Executive Committee, faculty, and Board of Graduate Studies, and information on foundations the College worked with.

 The Works by students of Edward C. Fricke series is comprised of artworks from the students of Fricke's design classes in the 1960s.